Saturday, May 6, 2023

 Irmos.
 O Lord, who covered the vault of the sky with a roof and built the church: confirm me in your love, O summit of desires, support of the faithful and only merciful one.

-Since you truly pour forth oceans of healings, heal the disease of my soul and treat the sufferings of my body, O Virgin that is worthy of all praise, so that I may glorify you.
+Since you truly pour forth oceans of healings, heal the disease of my soul and treat the sufferings of my body, most celebrated Virgin, so that I may glorify you.

-O Virgin, Mother and Maiden: in your sympathy heal my affliction and the most grievous wounds of my heart.
+O Virgin, Mother and Maiden: in your sympathy treat my distress and heal the most grievous wounds of my heart.
 Raise me from my bed so that I may always walk according to the will of God.

-Exceedingly exhausted from painful sufferings, I have been flung to the ground like a rag by misfortunes, but, O Maiden that is hymned by all, remove from me the heavy burden of my toils and grant me refreshment and strength.
+Utterly exhausted from painful sufferings, I have been flung to the ground like a rag by my misfortunes, but, most celebrated Maiden, remove from me the heavy burden of my toils and grant me joy-giving strength.

-Weakened by wickedness, I have fallen into bitter disease, and my body is afflicted by many pains, O Maiden; offer me your hand of help, pure Virgin, and deliver me from oppressive affliction.
+Weakened by wickedness, I have fallen into bitter disease, and my body is afflicted by many pains, O Maiden; offer me your hand of help, pure Virgin, and deliver me from the hardship which torments me.

 Ode 4.